 A loan paid out against something of value which you own.
 The loan is secured against an asset such as jewellery, electronics, cars or houses.
 This is also known as a pawnbroking loan or an asset-based loan.

-This can also be known as a Personal Loan or cash loan.
+This can also be known as a Personal Loan.
 An agreed amount is borrowed and then repaid across a fixed period of time.
 We will add an interest rate charge for providing this facility.